MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

     ![screen to specify authentication type for gp users](media/gp-utilities-5.png "Authentication setup")

     When selecting Organizational Account, additional settings will be required complete the setup.
-Provide the Azure AD domain name for the user accounts.
+Provide the Microsoft Entra domain name for the user accounts.
 An example is *contoso.onmicrosoft.com*.
 Provide the name of the SQL Server where the web components database is stored and the name of the web components database.

 8. In the Confirmation window, click Finish.